 High School Business Teacher vs Entrepreneurship Teacher

-Teaching entrepreneurship in the classroom goes beyond teaching the standard marketing and accounting skills.
-The methods and perspectives used in the average business class focus on sustenance and growth for already-established businesses.
-Entrepreneurship is about learning to develop, test, and launch a business, all while gaining skills around problem solving, iteration, and collaboration.
+Teaching entrepreneurship in the classroom goes beyond teaching standard topics like marketing and accounting skills.
+The methods and perspectives taught in the average business class focus on sustenance and growth for already-established businesses.
+Entrepreneurship students learn practices that successful entrepreneurs use today to develop, test, and launch a business, all while gaining skills around problem solving, iteration, and collaboration.

-Not to mention, established companies want to hire employees with an entrepreneurial mindset because they are go-getters, self-starters, and—perhaps most importantly—entrepreneurs are comfortable navigating through the unknown - working to solve problems and create opportunities.
+Not to mention, established companies seek to hire employees with an entrepreneurial mindset to drive innovation, relevancy and competitive advantage at these organizations - often called intrapreneurship.
+Those with these skills and mindset are prime for these roles as they are go-getters, self-starters, and—perhaps most importantly—entrepreneurs are comfortable navigating through the unknown - working to solve problems and create opportunities.

 Bringing the Real World Into the Classroom

 In the traditional classroom setting, students are taught not to fail—which is admirable, but not always realistic.
-In an INCubatoredu classroom, failure is encouraged.
+In an INCubatoredu entrepreneurship classroom, failure is encouraged.
+Why is this?

-Experiencing and recovering from failure is vastly important in the modern world.
-At Uncharted Learning, we believe it’s more important to experience exciting, hands-on work than to memorize terms.
-Rather than refer to notes or study guides, INCubatoredu students retain the information they learn from real-world applications.
+Experiencing and recovering from failure is vastly important in the modern world, and a key trait of entrepreneurship education.
+At Uncharted Learning, we believe it’s more important to experience engaging, hands-on work than to memorize terms.
+Rather than refer to notes or study guides, INCubatoredu students gain and retain the information they learn from real-world applications.

 “I have it in my head because we learned and used the concepts in the INC program,” says another former INCubatoredu student.
 “Those concepts are a part of me now, not a part of a textbook.”
 This anecdote demonstrates the deeper learning that takes place when a student applies concepts to their everyday life, instead of just memorizing and regurgitating them.

-The content and skills taught in entrepreneurship classes, such as creating and testing a new business concept, help students gain confidence as they continue exploring their education, as well as possible future career paths.
+The content and skills taught in entrepreneurship classes, such as creating and testing a new business concept, help students gain confidence as they continue to explore their education, as well as possible future career paths.

 Another INCubatoredu graduate shares, “If every class could incorporate an element from INCubatoredu, that would be a game-changer for education.”